 - Popular Education: we produce popular and accessible materials such as videos, primers and leaflets and organise seminars and workshops to explain the impacts of EU trade and investment agreements.
 TNI is committed to producing material in different languages to reach broader and particular audiences on the realities of EU policies to Southern audiences.
 For example, some of our publications have been translated into Vietnamese; Korean, Chinese and Japanese for Asian audiences and Spanish and Portuguese for Latin American audiences.

 - Network Building: we actively contribute to building regional and bi-regional multi-sectoral social movements and civil society coalitions.
-Over the last 10 years, TNI has helped to anchor and facilitate bi-regional networks such as the Biregional Network Europe-Latin America Enlazando Alternativas, the Asia-Europe People’s Forum (AEPF) and EU-ASEAN FTA Network; the European network Seattle to Brussels (S2B) and the international network Our World is not for Sale (OWINFS).
+Over the last 10 years, TNI has helped to anchor and facilitate bi-regional networks such as the Biregional Network Europe-Latin America Enlazando Alternativas, the Asia-Europe People’s Forum (AEPF) and EU-ASEAN FTA Network and the European network Seattle to Brussels (S2B).

 - Campaigns: we campaign together with partners in the North and the South calling for changes in European Union trade and investment policies.
 A recent example is the campaign for the “No to Ratification of EU-Colombia FTA”.
 Also, together with several members of the EU-based Seattle2Brussels network, TNI conducted a critical analysis of EU's new investment policy and initiated a campaign of advocacy and awareness-raising to draw attention to the implications of the new policy in Europe and around the world.